 “Easiest recovery I’ve ever made,” said Allen from his home in Los Angeles, confirming what physicians are calling “sky-high levels of cockiness.”
 “I can think of at least three more serious accidents I could’ve recovered from, straight away.
 Barely even notice the bugger is gone.
 Don’t affect my life or playing ability one bit.”

 Allen, known by fans as ‘The Thunder God,’ joined Def Leppard in 1978 at the tender age of 15, quickly establishing himself as the most brash member of the British supergroup by wearing sunglasses indoors.
-By 1985, the band achieved massive success, but the good times were cut short when he was maimed in a tragic car accident on New Year’s Eve of ’84.
+The good times were cut short when he was maimed in a tragic car accident on New Year’s Eve of ’84.

 “That accident was the best thing that could’ve happened to me,” said Allen.
 “Most people would’ve died then, but I didn’t.
 Nothing can kill me.
 But it was a wake-up call to stop being such a wanker, and prove to the world I’m the best drummer of all time.
 And now?
 I’m doing it again.”

-“This might sound right bloody bollocks, but I really felt I’d reached the limit of people I could inspire with one arm,” said Allen in a perplexingly cocky-cum-cockney tone.
+“This might sound right bloody bollocks, but I really felt I’d reached the limit of people I could inspire if I still had one fully functioning arm,” said Allen in a perplexingly cocky-cum-cockney tone.
 “So I says to myself, I says, ‘Hold on — sod that!
 I can hack off that other bit and inspire twice as many punters.’
 So that’s why I did it.
 You feel me, bruv’?”

 Sources close to Allen claim he has also floated plans to have 17 feet of small intestine removed to inspire those with digestive issues.